axibase/atsd/api/meta/entity-group/create-or-replace.md

 ## Description

-Create an entity group with specified fields and tags or replace the fields and tags of an existing entity group.
+Creates an entity group with specified fields and tags or replaces the fields and tags of an existing entity group.

 The following rules apply if the specified group exists: